EvoEsports/minicontrol/documentation/devs/concept.md

 - Plugin lifecycle, discovery and resolution: Scans standard plugin directories, validates `manifest.json`, resolves dependency graphs using semver ranges, and loads plugins in deterministic order.
 - Built-in managers: Lightweight managers provide common services (players, maps, UI, settings, billing, and more) that plugins use to avoid reimplementing core functionality.
 - Logging and telemetry: Centralized logging, optional Sentry integration, and consistent debug/logging utilities.
+ - Database manager: Handles DB connection, migrations (Umzug + Sequelize) and exposes models under `core/schemas/*`.
+Registers standard models such as `players` and `map` and keeps runtime sync between server state and the DB.

 The core intentionally avoids implementing high-level features directly — instead it exposes a simple, opinionated API and helpers (like `addListener`, `addCommand`, `addSetting`) so plugins can register functionality cleanly and the runtime can manage resources and lifecycle events safely.